Research-Based

 Who should take Florastor?

-This product would be beneficial for those experiencing diarrhea, either through GI diseases, antibiotic use, or a stomach bug.
-With this being resistant to antibiotics, this would be the go-to probiotic to take when on antibiotics.
-It is important to note that, individuals 2 months and up can consume the main ingredient, S. boulardii.
+This product benefits those experiencing diarrhea from GI diseases, antibiotic use, or stomach bugs.
+Given its antibiotic resistance, this would be the ideal probiotic during antibiotic treatment.
+Importantly, individuals 2 months and older can safely consume the main ingredient, S. boulardii.

 Is Florastor Safe?

-Florastor is generally safe to consume in otherwise healthy individuals.
-A systemic review of S. boulardii has shown that those who are immunocompromised have had an increased risk of complications when taking the probiotic.
-One severe side effect of the probiotic yeast strain is Saccharomyces fungemia; sounds great, right?
-This is a life-threatening infection.
-It can be treated, and it is very rare.
-Other side effects can include stomach gas and bloating.
+Florastor is generally safe for healthy individuals.
+A systematic review of S. boulardii revealed that immunocompromised individuals face increased complication risks when taking this probiotic.
+One severe side effect is Saccharomyces fungemia—a life-threatening but treatable and rare infection.
+Other side effects may include stomach gas and bloating.

 Where to Buy Florastor

-Florastor can be purchased right from the official Florastor website here or on Amazon.
-These can also be purchased at stores such as Walmart and Kroger.
-They can also be found at pharmacies like Walgreens, Rite Aid, and CVS.
-The price for a box of 20 capsules looks to be around $20.00 for the average.
-These also come in 30, 50, and 100 count boxes.
-The prices range from $30.99- $62.00.
+Florastor can be purchased directly from the official Florastor website here or on Amazon.
+It’s also available at stores like Walmart and Kroger, plus pharmacies including Walgreens, Rite Aid, and CVS.
+A 20-capsule box averages around $20.00.
+Additional sizes include 30, 50, and 100 count boxes, with prices ranging from $30.99 to $62.00.

 Florastor Website